France national rugby union team: Rugby World Cup

 The French have competed at every World Cup since the inaugural tournament in 1987.
 Although they have yet to win a World Cup, they have participated in the play-off stage of every tournament, and have reached the final three times.

-In 1987 France took on pre-tournament favourites Australia at Concord Oval for a place in the final.
+In 1987, France took on pre-tournament favourites Australia at Concord Oval for a place in the final.
 In one of the greatest World Cup matches, the Australians appeared to be in control, leading 9–0, 15–12 and 24–21 at various stages of the match, only for the French to keep coming back.
 With the scores locked at 24–24 and the prospect of extra time looming, the French scored one of the most memorable tries in rugby history.
-Starting an attack from inside their own half, the French passed the ball through 11 pairs of hands before fullback Serge Blanco beat Wallabies hooker Tom Lawton to score a try in the corner.
-France won 30–24, and would face co-hosts New Zealand in the final at Eden Park.
-The French had not fully recovered from their magnificent effort in the semi-final, and New Zealand won the anticlimactic decider 29–9.
+Starting an attack from inside their own half, the French passed the ball through to 11 players before fullback Serge Blanco beat Wallabies hooker Tom Lawton to score a try in the corner.
+France won (30–24), and would face co-hosts New Zealand in the final at Eden Park.
+The French had not fully recovered from their magnificent effort in the semi-final, and New Zealand won the anticlimactic decider (29–9).

-In 1991 France met eternal arch-rivals England in the quarterfinal at Parc des Princes.
-Earlier in the year at Twickenham the two sides had played off for the Five Nations Grand Slam.
+In 1991, France met eternal arch-rivals England in the quarterfinal at Parc des Princes.
+Earlier in the year at Twickenham the two sides had played each other for the Five Nations Grand Slam.
 The French scored three magnificent tries but were denied by the fearsome English forward pack.
-In a very tense and brutally physical match, the scores were tied at 10-all when the French were awarded a scrum five metres out from the tryline.
+In a very tense and brutal physical match, the scores were tied at 10 all when the French were awarded a scrum five metres out from the tryline.
 French number eight Marc Cecillon looked set to score the try that would have won the game for the French.
 Suddenly he was hit and driven back in a tackle from opponent Mick Skinner, a tackle which changed the momentum of the match.
-England went on to win 19–10 and eventually reached the Final.
+England went on to win (19–10) and eventually reached the Final.
 At the end of the match, France coach Daniel Dubroca angrily assaulted New Zealand referee Dave Bishop in the players tunnel.
 He resigned soon afterwards.

-In 1995 France finished third overall, defeating England 19–9 in the third-place play-off after their defeat to South Africa in the semi-finals.
-After coming from behind to defeat the All Blacks in their 1999 semi-final, France lost to Australia 35–12 in the final.
-In 2003 they finished fourth, losing the third/fourth place game to the All Blacks.
-At the World Cup 2007, after defeating New Zealand 20–18 in the quarter-final, France lost out to England in the semi-finals losing 14–9 after finishing the break 5–6 ahead.
-France lost to Argentina in the bronze final to finish the tournament fourth.
+In 1995, France finished third overall, defeating England (19–9) in the third-place play-off after their defeat to South Africa in the semi-final.
+After coming from behind to defeat the All Blacks in their 1999 semi-final, France lost to Australia (12–35) in the final.
+In 2003, France lost in the quarter-final to England (7–24).
+They finished in fourth place after losing the third/fourth place play-off match to the All Blacks.
+At the 2007 Rugby World Cup, after defeating New Zealand (20–18) in the quarter-final, France lost to England in the semi-final (9–14).
+France also lost to Argentina in the bronze medal final to finish the tournament in fourth place.